Haydee Yorac: Private career

 Yorac taught and served in the Admissions Screening Committee of the University of the Philippines College of Law.
-She was an assistant vice president for academic affairs at the University of the Philippines Diliman and a senior researcher of the University of the Philippines Law Center.
+She was an assistant vice president for academic affairs at the University of the Philippines Diliman and a senior researcher at the University of the Philippines Law Center.
 She also became the chief legal counsel of the University of the Philippines for a few years.

 Public career

 She was appointed by then President Corazon Aquino to serve as commissioner of the Philippine Commission on Elections (COMELEC) in 1986.

-She was also a key figure in the new government's peace process, having served as chairperson of the National Unification Council a predecessor of the Office of the Presidential Adviser on the Peace Process, which was created on the council's recommendation in July 1993.
+She was also a key figure in the new government's peace process, having served as chairperson of the National Unification Council, a predecessor of the Office of the Presidential Adviser on the Peace Process, which was created on the council's recommendation in July 1993.

 Yorac vied for a seat in the Philippine Senate in the 1998 national elections through the Reporma–LM party of Renato de Villa but lost.

 Death

-Yorac battled with breast cancer and died on September 12, 2005, in Chicago, aged 64.
+Yorac battled with ovarian cancer and died on September 12, 2005, in Chicago, aged 64.
 Her remains were buried at the Libingan ng mga Bayani.
 She was succeeded as PCGG chair by Camilo Sabio.